google/dart-neats/typed_sql/doc/02_inserting_rows.md

 insert `NULL`.
 Because `NULL` is always represented as `toExpr(null)`.
 As we will explore later, this also enables us to insert values directly from a subquery.

+When wrapping a `DateTime` value, `toExpr` will normalize it to UTC before encoding it for the database.

 ## Insert with `RETURNING` clause